 Rutgers Around the World, November 26, 2018

 An episode of Rutgers Around the World, a podcast produced by Rutgers Global.
-Richard Marlink shines a light on the field of global health by reflecting on his own career path and his work in fighting HIV/AIDS in the United States and abroad.
+Richard Marlink considers the field of global health by reflecting on his own career path and his work in HIV/AIDS in the United States and abroad.

 News 12 New Jersey, July 20, 2018